KPresentation/KPresentationFramework/Examples/Drugs/README.md

 Name "drugs.exe" and valure "11000"
 ```

-For having a better experience, you should **enable the GPU Rendering**.
+To improve your experience, you should **enable the GPU Rendering**.
 In order to do this, in
 ```
 Computer -> HKEY_LOCAL_MACHINE -> SOFTWARE -> Wow6432Node -> Microsoft -> Internet Explorer -> Main -> FeatureControl -> FEATURE_GPU_RENDERING
 ```